The New Gastronome

 Deciphering the Origins of This Myth

 When was the myth born, then?
-First of all, it’s necessary to wait more than a century after Caterina’s death to find the first signs of it.
+First of all, it’s necessary to wait more than a century after Catherine’s death to find the first signs of it.
 The first source we identified dates back to 1719 and is the work of Nicolas Delamare, a police commissioner, who wrote a comprehensive piece on the good and legal operation of a large city where numerous historical references appeared.
-Among them, we found a couple of allusions to the “Italians who followed Caterina de’ Medici” and brought to France the culinary uses of their country and some liqueurs.3
+Among them, we found a couple of allusions to the “Italians who followed Catherine de’ Medici” and brought to France the culinary uses of their country and some liqueurs.3

 The author of the preface to the Suite, the intellectual and lettered man, Anne-Gabriel Meusnier de Querlon, went shortly afterwards: after the ancient Asians taught the Greeks and the Greeks taught the Romans, Meusnier de Querlon “blamed” the excessive refinement to which the uses that the French learned from the Italians, during the Italian wars, had been reached.5